 In the following sections, we outline how these learning objectives are achieved through strategically combined areas of study.

-By 'systems,' we refer to complex systems that consist of hardware, software, and data, which serve to process, store, and transmit information.
-In systems-oriented courses, students learn, for example, about the various components of computers, their functions and behaviors, as well as data storage and transmission protocols.
+By 'systems,' we refer to complex systems consisting of hardware, software and data, which serve to process, store, and transmit information.
+In systems-oriented courses, students learn, for example, about the various components of computers, their functions and behaviours, as well as about data storage and transmission protocols.
 Throughout the semesters, our students' understanding expands from individual devices to computer networks and distributed systems.

 The development of theoretical and mathematical foundations plays a central role, especially at the beginning of the programme.
 Mathematics is present in all possible applications of computer science.
 The concepts and tools taught in the theoretical and mathematical foundation courses are essential for solving complex problems in computer science.
 They also promote a structured way of thinking and enable students to develop efficient algorithms.

-In addition to the foundational courses generally understood to be part of an Informatics degree curriculum, we offer a selection of courses on various relevant topics in Informatics.
-These Informatics electives can be assembled according to individual interests and are aligned with the research areas of our departments.
-An overview of the departments can be viewed on the website of the Institute of Computer Science.
+In addition to the foundational courses generally understood to be part of a computer science degree curriculum, we offer a selection of courses on various relevant topics in Informatics.
+These computer Science electives can be assembled according to individual interests and are aligned with the research areas of our departments.
+An overview of the departments is given on the website of the Institute of Computer Science.

-As part of the Bachelor project, students work in small groups through a complete software engineering project.
+As part of the bachelor project, students work in small groups through a complete software engineering project.
 The thematic focus for these projects is proposed by the faculty, resulting in various areas of emphasis aligned with the research directions of the supervisors.
-The project allows students to independently apply what they have learned (methodological and conceptual) in a practical setting.
+The project allows students to apply independently what they have learned (methodologicallz and conceptuallz) in a practical setting.

-The Bachelor thesis is an individual, research-oriented final project.
+The bachelor thesis is an individual, research-oriented final project.
 Students are supervised by our faculty members during this process.
-Some of these theses are also further developed into marketable products, publishable contributions to research conferences, or as groundwork for a later Master’s thesis.
-With 15 ECTS credits, the Bachelor thesis is the largest individual study achievement completed during the Bachelor program.
+Some of these theses are also further developed into marketable products, into publishable contributions to research conferences, or they serve as groundwork for a later master’s thesis.
+With its 15 ECTS credits, the Bachelor thesis is the largest individual study achievement completed during the Bachelor program.

-The courses in economics and law account for 15 percent of the curriculum.
+The courses in Economics and Law account for 15 percent of the curriculum.
 Specifically designed introductory and advanced courses in business administration, economics, and law are offered for the Bachelor in Computer Science.
-Starting from the 3rd semester, students can also select courses from other Bachelor programmes to fulfil the 27 ECTS required in this area.
+Starting from the third semester, students can also select courses from other Bachelor programmes to fulfil the 27 ECTS required in this area.

-The purpose of the contextual studies is to help students learn to contextualise their major studies.
+The purpose of Contextual Studies is to help students learn to contextualise their major studies.
 The primary focus is on developing reflective competencies.
-The contextual studies account for 10 percent of the curriculum.
+Contextual Studies account for 10 percent of the curriculum.
 This area includes courses from subjects that do not correspond to the core study programmes, such as history, philosophy, sociology, rhetoric, or languages.
-At least one language course must be taken within the context studies.
+At least one language course must be taken in Context Studies.